jnduli/blog_jnduli.co.ke/content/drafts/static_pandoc_website.rst

     Content body

-If the files are named in a chronological order, then the markdown will also include them in this order (in the table of contents and order in the html).

-Some improvements I can make include:
+The order in the table of contents is on the alphabetical ordering of the files.
+In my case, the date prefixed all files, so they ended up in the order I wanted them to.

+The file however became too large after some time.
+I didn't want to get a static site manager for this, so I tweaked the bashscript.

-- having each file in a separate html file (especially when I have a lot of content)
+I can compile each file to a separate html file with pandoc, but I first need to get a list of all files I want.
-- generating a table of contents linking to each html file

-TO have each file in a separate html file, I can compile them separately with pandoc into some outful folder.
-To get each file,I can run a filter using find:

 .. code-block:: bash

     # TODO test this out
-    find . -maxdepth 1 -type f -name "*.md" -printf "%f\n" | sort | xargs -I % pandoc -f markdone -t html --mathjax --metadata title="questions" -x %
+    find . -maxdepth 1 -type f -name "*.md" -printf "%f\n" | sort | xargs -I % pandoc -f markdown -t html --mathjax --metadata title="questions" -x %

-However, to make it robust, I need to ensure the output directory exists and write it to a file similar to the markdown.
-I also need to add each file to an index.md file that will be used as part of the table of contents.
-To deal with this, I created a custon function `gen_html`:
+I need to ensure compile the files to a common directory so that its easy to sync with my server.
+An index file that links up to all the children files should also be generated dynamically, so that I can easily find the links.
+I created a custom function `gen_html` that does
+this:

 .. code-block:: bash